About the Crisis in Ethiopia

 Recurring droughts and floods have led to widespread food insecurity and malnutrition, as well as disease outbreaks due to poor water, sanitation, and hygiene in displaced communities.

-Unseasonal rains in October and November are likely to decrease the amount of crops produced in this harvest season.
-Desert locust infestations affecting the region have now entered Ethiopia, which will likely lead to even higher crop losses.
+Desert locust infestations affecting the region have affected Ethiopia for two years, leading to higher crop losses.
 If not controlled immediately, the desert locusts could cause even higher levels of food insecurity.